jyy009/task-list-vite/README.md

   `npm install`
 - Then start the server:
   `npm run dev`
 - Connection string to remote database is provided via submission form.
-I have allowed 'any connection' in Atlas.
+"Any connection" in Atlas added.

 ## Features